matthiku/cSpot/readme.md

 - Allows for a _synchronised presentation_ of lyrics, chords or sheet music _accross all designated devices!_
 - Exchange email and/or internal messages between users
 - Allows fast addition of songs even during the actual presentation!
+- Helps and tracks reporting of song usage to CCLI and integrates with SongSelect

 As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site hoster.